dgyordanov/transaction_api/README.md

 Regarding the request which lists all the transactions IDs which are from a particular type, a new HashMap is used as an index.
 It has the type as a key and list of IDs as a value.
 Without this HashMap, we need to go through the all transactions in order to find the result - O(n).
 With the HashMap, we read the list of ids by key O(1).
 The price is that we need to edit the HashMap on create/edit which brings complexity and some additional lag.

 ## Notes
-* Used data structured are thread safe
+* Used data structures are thread safe
 * No security is implemented
 * Transaction amount could be also negative but not 0
 * HTTP PUT method is used for create and update and POST handler is not implemented